Returning to rugby: from a torn ACL

 I was playing club rugby and made a break on the short side.
 One big step off the left foot to accelerate, possibly uneven ground, muscle fatigue or instability in the knee and… POP!
 Caught in the open field by a sniper on the grandstand roof, is how my imagination replays the incident.
 I was in open space without a single player around me, and suddenly I collapsed into a heap on the ground.
 Absolutely devastated.

 I knew that it was something wrong.
 After years of playing rugby, I knew that my ACL was in bad shape.
 That haunting popping sound happened in my knee, which many teammates had described before.
 As weird as it seems, at that moment my knee gave way I could imagine the anatomy of my knee and the rupturing of the ligamentous fibers.
 Our physiotherapist tried to reassure me, “It might not be that bad,” however, I knew it was.
-There was a lot of pain for about two minutes, calming into a dull ache and then strangely only a small amount of swelling, which is uncommon for most people .
+There was a lot of pain for about two minutes, calming into a dull ache and then strangely only limited swelling, which is uncommon for most people .

 Everyone experiences something different and sometimes you do not even know you have done it, thinking you can play on.
 However if you can play on (which I would strongly advise against), the knee is put under more pressure as there is instability and further damage can be done.
 The dreaded popping sound typically only means one thing.
 A tear or rupture.